Introduction

 -----BEGIN CERTIFICATE----- MIIDjjCCAnYCCQCDKO4/pCBfqTANBgkqhkiG9w0BAQsFADCBiDELMAkGA1UEBhMC VVMxCzAJBgNVBAgMAkdBMRAwDgYDVQQHDAdBdGxhbnRhMREwDwYDVQQKDAhaYXBw eVN5czELMAkGA1UECwwCSVQxFTATBgNVBAMMDHphcHB5c3lzLmNvbTEjMCEGCSqG RF5DmNx6gKlRWlOFmokMCz7wAglErDL4h/I3w6iZaVVkBmeDj30cms/fQ+upAI8U KrBpNEwOglU9fjqjpnW0u8qGpXIk3NfdCm+6Lr91GL/u/9+gmSYw5YCCF6kYaRA/ 2mqLXZ3Xp6WfTfVyQskKMB9D1+7QljqBZmFnTjLCaJ9MdJzzMpFyWPRB4Ix1kAzV yZk= -----END CERTIFICATE----- -----BEGIN RSA PRIVATE KEY----- MIIEowIBAAKCAQEAyo++fr54Wh8anfEDZrr5O1NXwrPZW6KI3dPQ8FVHVDcBPETi VX3qGcq8vywXH/LdwMEC4EQGED+zo50GmQdNiIzUfsnDbkq6rkqVNKjh7agkDlip 5vK3yuHtYAVp+laJ8X8kKISRttY7kcnl9gSkfTilwpN8//49G45Nx0JFu3o3Ortb H4FPWjidQBAA6hPxoQi2h7YfEfpICL1RwYDCaQpdwMEJJqzcvaHCpdYVYd5PHLks xRi8iwKBgA/S5w4/pwrzq0Jab/Afzf8AleZm/xLmXFpglgZF25AtVhpnayoHiTIk 9BdCXydi0ZOg4LtMqkSwt427UWCEnoRRH1WbKH2F9ZRWaELw/ix9RrZgTNmF821F 1/ILtO+QrN8tFnrLX3NAWurxUJxvzhBnvq40ZIHCyWvhRXUTkzTH -----END RSA PRIVATE KEY----- |

-Edit MongoDB Server config file (v3.0 or higher)
+Edit the MongoDB Server config file (v3.0 or higher)

-Now once we have *.pem file we can use it to launch MongoDB server instance.
-Before we do that one more step needed.
-We have to specify few parameters in mongodb config file.
+Now that we have the *.pem file, we can use it to launch a MongoDB server instance.
+Before we do that, one more step is needed.
+We have to specify a few parameters in the MongoDB config file.

-- Navigate to MongoDb installation directory (where mongod.exe found)
+- Navigate to the MongoDB installation directory (where mongod.exe is found)

-- Create empty text file call it mongo-config.txt and enter following text (assuming cer.pem, mongo-config.txt and all mongod.exe are in the same folder).
-Password was test when we created pem file if you used different one then change below.
+- Create an empty text file called mongo-config.txt and enter the following text (assuming cer.pem, mongo-config.txt, and all mongod.exe are in the same folder).
+The password was tested when we created the PEM file.
+If you used a different one, then change it below.

 mongo-config.txt